lihaoyi/mill-1/javapro.md

 | [Incremental Compile Single Module](https://mill-build.org/mill/main-branch/comparisons/gradle.html#_incremental_compile_single_module) | 1.37s | 0.20s | 6.9x |
 | [No-Op Compile Single Module](https://mill-build.org/mill/main-branch/comparisons/gradle.html#_no_op_compile_single_module) | 0.94s | 0.11s | 8.5x |

+#### Other Performance Features

 Compilation speed is just one aspect of a build tool's performance, and while it may be the easiest to measure, it is by no means the most important.
 Mill

-- *--watch and re-run*: automatically re-run tests or services when code changes, saving time having to manually click the "run" button or tab back to your terminal to repeat a command
+- **--watch and re-run**: automatically re-run tests or services when code changes, saving time having to manually click the "run" button or tab back to your terminal to repeat a command

-- *Parallel Testing*: this lets you use all cores on your machine to speed up testing, which makes an enormous difference in today's multi-core world
+- **Parallel Testing**: this lets you use all cores on your machine to speed up testing, which makes an enormous difference in today's multi-core world

-- *Selective Test Execution*: speeds up CI by only running tests affected by code being changed.
+- **Selective Test Execution**: speeds up CI by only running tests affected by code being changed.
 This can cut hour-long PR validation down to minutes by skipping unrelated tests

-- *Incremental Assembly Jar Creation*: cuts down the creation of large assembly jars from 20s to 1s, which really speeds up workflows that use them (e.g. manual testing, or `spark-submit`)
+- **Incremental Assembly Jar Creation**: cuts down the creation of large assembly jars from 20s to 1s, which really speeds up workflows that use them (e.g. manual testing, or `spark-submit`)

-- *Automatic Parallel Profile Generation*: mill automatically generates profile files for every command, that you can load into your `chrome://tracing` profiler included in any chrome browser to visualize where the time in your build is being spent
+- **Automatic Parallel Profile Generation**: mill automatically generates profile files for every command, that you can load into your `chrome://tracing` profiler included in any chrome browser to visualize where the time in your build is being spent